TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_multistage.md

  \note Please refer device datasheet to map the pad number to pin that caused the wakeup.

+ - The stage2 of the bootloader boots RTOS/NORTOS on A53, C75 and then self loads DM firmware on the DM R5.

+The SBL uses 6 appimages
+- tiboot3.bin with **SBL stage1, TIFS, BoardConfig**
+- Appimage for **SBL stage2**
+- Appimage for **MCU R5**
+- Appimage for **HSM M4**
+- DM firmware appimage for **DM R5**
+- Appimage for **A53**
+- Appimage for **C75**
 \endcond

+\cond SOC_AM62AX

+This is a bootloader example, which shows an example of booting  RTOS/NORTOS applications on R5,M4 and A53 cores from eMMC.

+The booting is done in 2 stages(2 bootloader applications).
+ - The stage1 of the bootloader runs from the HSM RAM.
+It boots MCU M4 with RTOS/NORTOS application and initializes the DDR.
+ - The stage2 of the bootloader is then loaded to the BTCM and DDR.
+The boot vectors are loaded at BTCM.
+ - The core is then reset to boot from BTCM.
+ - ATCM is enabled to load images in the next stage.

- - The stage2 of the bootloader boots RTOS/NORTOS on A53, C75 and then self loads DM firmware on the DM R5.
+ - The stage2 of the bootloader boots Linux on A53 and then self loads DM firmware on the DM R5.
+ - DM R5 image is loaded with some sections in the ATCM and the rest in DDR by stage 2 of the bootloader.

 The SBL uses 6 appimages
 - tiboot3.bin with **SBL stage1, TIFS, BoardConfig**